omidheshmatinia/RippleValidatorEditText/README.md

  - cleaning the code
  - adding enums to style for android related attributes
  - add validators wiki to readme file
- - make a few samples
+ - fix corners when ripple is showing

 # Developed By